Road Traffic (St.

 (b) surrenders

-his or her existing parking permit to the Connétable,
+their existing parking permit to the Connétable.

-unexpired period of the surrendered parking permit.
+the unexpired period of the surrendered parking permit.

 13J Change of